thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 {% include images-gallery.html imageCollection="sendUplink" %}

-The created device with data can be seen in the **Device groups > All** section of the **Edge** instance:
+To view the received time-series data, go to the **Entities > Devices** section, click the **device** and select the **"Latest telemetry"** tab:

 {% include images-gallery.html imageCollection="device" %}

-The received data can be viewed in the Uplink converter.
-In the **'In'** and **'Out'** blocks of the Events tab:
+The received data can be viewed in the **Uplink converter**:
+- Go to the **Integrations center > Data converters** section and click the **Uplink converter**.
+- On the **"Data converter details"** page, select the **"Events"** tab.
+- View the message details in the **"In"** and **"Out"** columns.

 {% include images-gallery.html imageCollection="converterEvents" %}

-### Send downlink message
+### Send a downlink message

-Now let's check the downlink functionality.
+To check the downlink functionality.
 Let's add the **firmware** shared attribute:

+* Go to the **Entities > Devices** section, click the device to open the **“Device details”** page.
+* Select the **“Attributes”** tab and the **“Shared attributes”** scope.
+* To add the **firmware** attribute, click the **“Add”** button and enter the configuration parameters.

 {% include images-gallery.html imageCollection="addSharedAttribute" %}

-To ensure that the downlink message is sent to the integration, you can check the **"Events"** tab of the integration:
+To confirm the downlink message sent to the device, go to the **Integrations center > Integrations** section, click the **TCP integration** and select the **“Events”** tab:

 {% include images-gallery.html imageCollection="downlinkMessage" %}

-Now we need to send another message to the TCP integration and see the downlink response.
+To see the downlink response, select and send another message to the **TCP integration**:

-To send the message, use the same command you used before.
+{% capture tabspec %}send-downlink-message-tcp send-downlink-message-text-tcp,Text payload,shell,resources/downlink-tcp/downlink-message-text-tcp.sh,/docs/pe/edge/user-guide/resources/downlink-tcp/downlink-message-text-tcp.sh
+send-downlink-message-text-tcp-multi,<div style="text-align:center;">Text payload<br><small>(multiple messages)</small></div>,shell,resources/downlink-tcp/downlink-message-text-tcp-multi.sh
+send-downlink-message-json-tcp,JSON payload,shell,resources/downlink-tcp/downlink-message-json-tcp.sh,/docs/pe/edge/user-guide/resources/downlink-tcp/downlink-message-json-tcp.sh
+send-downlink-message-binary-tcp,Binary payload,shell,resources/downlink-tcp/downlink-message-binary-tcp.sh,/docs/pe/edge/user-guide/resources/downlink-tcp/downlink-message-binary-tcp.sh{% endcapture %}
+{% include tabs.html %}

-See an example of the message that was sent and the response from the **ThingsBoard Edge** in the terminal:
+An example of the message sent to the device and the response from **ThingsBoard Edge** in the terminal:

 {% include images-gallery.html imageCollection="downlinkTerminal" %}